 UNICEF is the world’s leading organisation working to protect and improve the lives of every child.
 How does your work with CBM engage UNICEF?

 We work with UNICEF Australia to support disability inclusion in their program work and country offices in Asia and the Pacific.
-Recently we worked with UNICEF in PNG to develop inclusive early childhood development programs across 50 centres in 2 provinces.
+Recently we worked with UNICEF in Papua New Guinea (PNG) to develop inclusive early childhood development programs across 50 centres in two provinces.
 We also worked with UNICEF to feed into the Pacific Ministerial Forum on Early Childhood Development.
 That’s a critical policy and investment forum to build support for disability inclusion in early childhood development programs across the Pacific.
 This work resulted in Pacific Island countries agreeing to key outcomes which will support disability inclusion in early childhood development for years to come.

-What do you see as some of the key issues to support inclusive early childhood development programs?
+What do you see as some of the key issues to supporting inclusive early childhood development programs?

-Currently children with disabilities and their parents are largely invisible in early childhood programs and until health, education and child protection programs have disability inclusive data, countries will remain oblivious to the extent of this exclusion.
+Currently children with disabilities and their parents are largely invisible in early childhood programs.
+Until health, education and child protection programs have disability inclusive data, countries will remain oblivious to the extent of this exclusion.

 The majority of the world’s countries have committed to the rights of children with disabilities and to leaving no one behind in development.
 Early childhood programs need to ensure that their staff, including front line community workers, have the knowledge and skills they need to support infants and young children with disabilities and their families to participate in these programs.
 In addition, early childhood programs need to strengthen the availability of and coordination with disability specific services so that children and their parents have access to the supports they need.